AlexH20/NLP_Sentiment_Methods/README.md

 # NLP-Sentiment-Methods

-The code in this respository takes a Nasdaq news dataset and uses the text files for sentiment disclosure analysis.
+The code in this respository takes a Nasdaq news dataset and uses the text files for sentiment analysis.

 Code: